IsThereAnyDeal/AugmentedSteam/README.md

 Enhanced Steam fork by IsThereAnyDeal.

-This is an extension repository, find [server repository here](https://github.com/tfedor/AugmentedSteam_Server).
+This is an extension repository, find the [server repository here](https://github.com/tfedor/AugmentedSteam_Server).

 We are commited to continue it's development, after the [original extension](https://github.com/jshackles/Enhanced_Steam) has ended its life.

-Visit [extension's page](https://augmentedsteam.com/) or our [Discord channel](https://discord.gg/yn57q7f) for more info.
+Visit the [extension's page](https://augmentedsteam.com/) or our [Discord channel](https://discord.gg/yn57q7f) for more info.

 ## Development Setup